flownative/neos-pixxio/README.md

 It is recommended to run this command through a cron-job, ideally in combination with the `media:removeunused` command.
-It's important to run the `removeunused`-command *after* the tagging command, because otherwise removed images will not be untagged in the Pixxio media library.
+It's important to run the `removeunused`-command *after* the tagging command, because otherwise removed images will not be untagged in the pixx.io media library.

 Note: At this point, the auto-tagging feature is not really optimized for performance.
-The command merely iterates over all assets which were imported from Pixxio and checks if tags need to be updated.
+The command merely iterates over all assets which were imported from pixx.io and checks if tags need to be updated.

 ## Background and Demo